-A Tray and a Smile
+Chapter 13-A Tray and a Smile

 A tray with a splendid breakfast was brought in just as the sun was shining golden rays all around.

-Young Pilgrim thought the sunshine in the woman's smile was far brighter and warmer than any sunrise had been.
+Young Pilgrim thought the sunshine in the woman's smile was far brighter and warmer than any sunrise he had seen.

 "I see you are doing better, and I am glad to see that.
-I asked the Master about your needs, in the early part of this morning.
+I asked the Master about your needs in the early part of this morning.
 Wonderfully I see the request has been granted.
-Here is something for your continued amending," the woman said, placing the tray across the now sitting pilgrim's lap.
+Here is something for your continued mending," the woman said, placing the tray across the now sitting pilgrim's lap.